lchski/oct-nwtb-explorer/src/wards.md

 ## Focus on a ward

+Explore the NWTB data by focusing on a ward at a time.
+See charts, summary statistics, maps comparing the old schedule to the new one.
 Choose a ward to focus on:

 <ol class="grid grid-cols-2">
 ${